 “Again, this is a Cognitive Behavioral Therapy that’s intended to focus your mind on the clenching while relaxing all the muscles in your body,” say Singh.
 “It’s relaxing, and hard to drift away into other thoughts while focusing on this.”

 Another way to give your mind a focal point is to use some white noise.
 Maybe it’s rain.
 Maybe it’s the wind.
 Maybe it’s a crackling fire.
 Maybe it’s just the drone of the fan.
 Whichever you chose, listening to a constant sound is an excellent way to draw the mind’s attention and calm it down enough for sleep to arrive.

 Proper sleep hygiene is the key to proper restorative rest.
-If you’re not adhering to good principals during the day — avoiding screens before bed, limiting caffeine, not getting enough sunlight, not working out enough, and so on — sleep will be hard to achieve.
-“The brain loves routine,” says Dr. Singh.
+If you’re not adhering to good principals during the day — avoiding screens before bed, limiting caffeine, not getting enough sunlight during the day, not working out enough, and so on — sleep will be hard to achieve.
+“The brain loves routine,” says Singh.
 “And only when one follows proper steps during the day will they see less problems during the night.”